huggingface/nanotron/docs/3d_parallelism.md

 A: Nanotron has a base model class called NanotronModel.
 NanotronModel class implements a common method for accessing tied parameters (called .get_tied_parameters()) When initializing the model, Trainer calls this method to get a list of parameter names that should be tied.
 For example, for a goose model, it may return ["lm_head.weight", "word_embeddings.weight"] indicating the lm head weight and word embedding weight should be tied.

-Q: How does a tied linear layer differ from a regular parallel linear layer in Brrrr?
+Q: How does a tied linear layer differ from a regular parallel linear layer in nanotron?
 A:
 + In a regular parallel linear layer, the weight matrix is sharded across ranks.
 + In a tied linear layer, the entire weight matrix is replicated on all ranks.

-Q: What is the difference between a tied parameter and a regular parameter in BRRRR?
+Q: What is the difference between a tied parameter and a regular parameter in nanotron?

 A:
-+ Tied parameters in BRRRR are parameters that need to have their gradients synchronized (typically summed) across a specific set of ranks during training.
++ Tied parameters in nanotron are parameters that need to have their gradients synchronized (typically summed) across a specific set of ranks during training.
 + Regular parameters don't have any special synchronization requirements.

-Q: When would you use tied parameters in a transformer model in BRRRR?
+Q: When would you use tied parameters in a transformer model in nanotron?

 A: Tied parameters should be used when the same weights are replicated in multiple layers of the transformer.
 A common example is tying the weights of the embedding layer and the final linear layer in the language modeling head.

-Q: What are the different types of linear layers in BRRRR and how are they different?
+Q: What are the different types of linear layers in nanotron and how are they different?

 A: Tied linear, tensor parallel linear, and async tensor parallel linear

-### Pipeline Parallelism
+### 2. Pipeline Parallelism

 Q: What are the four core components in brrr’s pipeline parallelism?